Below is a list of our authors - click on the name of an author to read a short biography.

 He died in 1936 and his ashes are interred in the shadow of the walls of St Laurence’s church, Ludlow.

-Alastair Jackson was Director of the Masters of Foxhounds Association until his recent retirement.
-Previously a Master of Foxhounds and huntsman for many years, he is also a talented writer and illustrator who has contributed regularly to Horse and Hound.
+He is also a talented writer and illustrator who has contributed regularly to Horse and Hound.
 He is the author of The Great Hunts and is a renowned illustrator of many books, including A Short History of Foxhunting which he co-wrote.

 Alastair lives in Gloucestershire with his wife Tessa.